config-i1/smooth/README.md

 11. sim.ces - simulation of data using CES with a predefined (or random) complex smoothing parameters and initial values.
 12. sim.ges - simulation functions for GES.
 13. sma - Simple Moving Average in state-space form.
+14. sim.sma - simulates data from SMA.
-14. iss - intermittent data state-space model.
+15. iss - intermittent data state-space model.
 This function models the part with data occurrences using one of the following methods: Croston's, TSB, fixed, SBA or logistic probability.
-15. viss - the vector counterpart of iss.
+16. viss - the vector counterpart of iss.
+17. Accuracy - the vector of the error measures for the provided forecasts and the holdout.
+18. graphmaker - plots the original series, the fitted values and the forecasts.
+19. sowhat - returns the ultimate answer to any question.

 Future works:

 16. cma - Centred Moving Average.
 This should be based on sma(), but would be available for time series decomposition.
 17. nus - Non-uniform Smoothing.
 The estimation method used in order to update parameters of regression models.
 18. sofa - Survival of the fittest algorithm applied to state-space models.

+Available methods:

+1. AICc, BICc;
+2. coef;
+3. covar - covariance matrix of multiple steps ahead forecast errors;
+4. errorType - the type of the error in the model: either additive or multiplicative;
+5. fitted;
+6. forecast;
+7. getResponse;
+8. lags - lags of the model (mainly needed for ARIMA and GES);
+9. logLik;
+10. modelType - type of the estimated model (mainly needed for ETS and CES);
+11. nobs;
+12. nParam - number of the estimated parameters in the model;
+13. orders - orders of the components of the model (mainly needed for ARIMA, GES and SMA);
+14. plot;
+15. pls - Prediction Likelihood Score for the model and the provided holdout;
+16. pointLik - the vector of the individual likelihoods for each in-sample observation;
+17. print;
+18. sigma;
+19. simulate;
+20. summary;

 ## Installation